kirstvh/BioCCP.jl/README.md

     ] add Pluto, PlutoUI, Plots

- Start Pluto in the Julia REPL:
+ Then start Pluto in the Julia REPL:

     using Pluto; Pluto.run()